1797 Capped Bust to Right Eagle - Heraldic Eagle

 Description

 The 1797 Capped Bust to Right Eagle - Heraldic Eagle is a Gold Eagle produced at the Philadelphia Mint as part of the Capped Bust to Right Eagles 1795-1804 series.
-With a mintage of 10,940, this is a scarce issue.
-The obverse features Liberty facing right wearing a cloth cap (pileus), while the reverse displays a small, naturalistic eagle perched on a palm branch within a wreath (1795-1797) or a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM (1797-1804).
-Designed by Robert Scot.
+With a mintage of 10,940, this is a scarce issue — the higher-mintage of the two mint variants, representing 75% of production.
+The obverse features Liberty facing right wearing a cloth cap (pileus) and the reverse displays a small, naturalistic eagle perched on a palm branch within a wreath (1795-1797) or a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM (1797-1804).
+Both small eagle and large (heraldic) eagle reverse varieties exist, making 1797 a transitional year.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $16K to $217K depending on grade and condition.
 Struck in 91.7% gold, 8.3% copper, weighing 17.5 grams, 33 mm in diameter, with a reeded edge.
 Cataloged as PCGS #8559.
-The Capped Bust Right Eagle ($10 gold) was the largest gold denomination produced by the early U.S. All dates are rare, with the 1795 being the most available.
-The 1798/97 overdate and the small vs. large eagle reverse types are major collector targets.

 External References